Bamford Pine Island Park

 Coaches with college and/or box experience will coach each team

-includes 10 games, playoffs, coach, facility cost, jersey, champion tshirt (winners)
+includes 8 games, coach, facility cost, jersey, champion tshirt (winners)

 4x4 goals.
 Regular goalie field gear.